JamesSkemp/words/content/post/on-the-dangers-of-is-and-is-not-not.md

 +++
-title = "On the Dangers of \"Is and Is Not Not\"" summary = "On the limitations of the rule of double negation in sentential logic." draft = false comments = true date = "2007-06-10T11:03:00-05:00"
+title = "On the Dangers of \"Is and Is Not Not\"" description = "On the limitations of the rule of double negation in sentential logic." draft = false comments = true date = "2007-06-10T11:03:00-05:00"